Donating your time changes lives, yours included!

 RSVP: Bring comfort and companionship to animals in need while reaping the physical and emotional benefits of their unconditional love.
 We are fortunate to have many dedicated volunteers from the Retired Senior Volunteer Program and always welcome more.

-Youth: We welcome youth groups and want to encourage philanthropy among the next generation.
+Youth: We welcome older youth groups and want to encourage philanthropy among the next generation.
 If you would like to volunteer with your group, call 406-222-1313 for more information.